akshay25vyas/invariants-metric-eval/README.md

 # invariants-metric-eval
-A Novel Approach to Evaluating Evaluation Metrics for Multi-Output Structured Prediction
+# A Novel Approach to Evaluating Evaluation Metrics for Multi-Output Structured Prediction
-# Invariants as Probes: Evaluating Metrics for Multi-Output Structured Prediction

 Code repository for the AAAI-26 paper: